jnovembre/BSD-QBio/docs/index.md

 ### Installation of `Python`

-While the QBio9 bootcamp will primarily be taught in 'R', one of the workshops will feature a `Python3` demo.
+While the QBio9 bootcamp will primarily be taught in 'R', one of the workshops will feature a `python3` demo.
 If you wish to follow along the python demo on your own machine, **download `Anaconda`** [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/download.html)

 ### Installation of ImageJ (FIJI)

-Imaging workshops will require **ImageJ with built-in FIJI plugins, available [here](https://fiji.sc).**
+One workshop will involve analyzing extracting trajectories of moving objects from image data with the widely used  **ImageJ** software.
+Please install the software using the instructions available [here](https://fiji.sc).
+Note: the "FIJI" installation of ImageJ linked to here will include all the plug-ins needed for the workshop.**

 ## Downloading the data